ait-energy/IESopt.jl/docs/src/pages/tutorials/creating_new_components/templates_1.md

     underscores (but are not allowed to end in an `_`).
 They can further contain `.`, but this is "dangerous" and an expert feature, that you should not use unless you know what it does, and why you need it.

 Onto the actual functionality.
-Let's add the `prepare` function, and add additional validation code:
+Let's add the `prepare` function, and some additional validation code:

 ```yaml
 functions: